What is Judo?

 Ju-Jitsu, because it was designed as a combative art, relies upon many techniques, some of which are similar to those found in other Martial Arts like Karate, Aikido and Judo.

-Both Aikido and Judo are modern day descendents of Ju-Jitsu.
+Both Aikido and Judo are modern day descendants of Ju-Jitsu.
 Some of the techniques found in Ju-Jitsu are:

 Atemi-Waza (striking techniques)